flutter-stripe/flutter_stripe/packages/stripe/README.md

 ## Usage

-The library provides two UI componets for accepting card payments: the `CardField` and the `Paymentsheet`.
+The library provides three UI componets for accepting card payments: the `CardField`, `CardForm`, and the `Paymentsheet`.

 We recommend using the `PaymentSheet` for the most easy and smooth Stripe integration.
 It provides out of the box support for:
 - Localized labels and error messages to the users